 The Division has continued to coordinate with RII in an effort to streamline the renewal process, namely, by having prior contact information recalled and re-inserted, with an onus on the licensee to verify that it is up-to-date and accurate.
 Phone numbers remain an important data field, the system still requires phone numbers to be re-entered every year, to help ensure that they are up-to-date and accurate.
 The future of MRIP's methods is still unclear and will likely shift to a mail based survey.
 This change will make the address of the applicant the key data element.
-It is unclear if the telephone number will still be required.
+It is unclear if the telephone number will become self-populated from previous license data after the switch is made to the mail survey, it will still be required.